austinparvin/inch-feet-react/README.md

-# Dice Roller React
+# Inch-Feet-React

-This is a web app that allows you to roll virtual dice, created using React
+This is a web app that allows you to convert measurements, created using React

 # Objectives